Mother hugging children

 • Validate physical and mental symptoms – it’s important to acknowledge how difficult it can be to achieve even simple activities.
 Try saying ‘I know you have no energy to go out right now so how about I come over with a healthy lunch and we hang out for half an hour’.

-If you’re struggling with your mental health and aren’t sure where to turn for support, read more about navigating mental health support.
+If you’re struggling with your mental health and aren’t sure where to turn for support, find out how online support service services can help and make that first step a bit easier.

 And don’t forget to check your Extras cover for benefits towards things like psychology, exercise physiology and support from a dietitian.
 Healthy Lifestyle benefits can also help with the cost of some weight management programs, healthy eating and lifestyle programs, gym memberships and more!